Kure Atoll: LORAN Station (1960–1992)

 Kure's Green Island was home to a radio geolocation station from the early 1960s to 1992.
 Called LORAN (short for LOng RAnge Navigation), the base was operated by the U.S. Coast Guard and supported the LORAN-C system.
 This land-based electronic navigation aid helped ships and aircraft locate themselves on the Earth's surface.
 This base was shut down because the LORAN system was superseded by the Global Positioning System (GPS), which uses satellites in Earth orbit rather than ground stations like at Kure Island.
 The LORAN station was commissioned on 18 March 1961 and was decommissioned on 2 July 1992.

 Kure's LORAN base had a 625 ft radio tower that was later demolished when operations ended.

 The ham radio call sign for the Kure LORAN Station was KH6EDY.

 The site was surveyed in 1959 and construction began in 1960.
 The survey team was attacked by rats in the night.
 The base was staffed by about 20–30 or so personnel, and the base received many awards over its history including the Coast Guard Unit Commendation in 1986–1989.

 Airstrip

-The Kure airport had one 3800 ft. long runway, and is now closed.
+The Kure airport had one 3800-foot-long runway, and is now closed.
 Its ICAO code was PM64.

 Aircraft that routinely operated from the airstrip included U.S. Coast Guard HC-123B Provider and HC-130H aircraft and several types of U.S. Navy fixed-wing aircraft and helicopters from Midway.
 Flights routinely carried mail, cargo, and passengers to Kure Atoll since its completion in the 1960s.

 The airstrip was also known to have been used for emergency landings, including a Lockheed Constellation (C-121) in 1961 and a Boeing 707 in 1966.

 Shipwrecks

-Kure Atoll is noted as the location of various shipwrecks:
+Kure Atoll is noted as the location of various shipwrecks.
 Some of the noted wrecks at the atoll include: